Karen Boykin-Towns

 Vice Chair, NAACP National Board of Directors

 Karen Boykin-Towns built a reputation as a visionary and driver of strategic results.
-She brings demonstrated success in the areas of policy, advocacy, communications and proactive change management to NAACP in her role as Vice Chair of the National Board of Directors.
+She brings demonstrated success in the areas of policy, advocacy, communications, and proactive change management to the NAACP in her role as Vice Chair of the National Board of Directors.

 Embracing her passion for policy and politics, Boykin-Towns' early career involved serving as legislative director and then chief of staff to New York State Senator David Paterson who later became the 55th Governor of New York.
 In this role, she led the strategy and execution of legislative efforts related to civil and human rights, community development, and environmental issues.

 Boykin-Towns leverages her talent as a coalition builder and social change agent through her active participation in various organizations.
-Along with her work with the NAACP where she is a Diamond member, Karen serves on the boards of several organizations including American Airlines Community Council; Visiting Nurse Services; Brewster Academy, and independent director for iFIT, maker of NordicTrack.
-She also serves as senior advisor for FGS Global and was co-executive producer for the 53rd NAACP Image Awards show.
+Along with her work with the NAACP where she is a diamond life member, Karen serves on the boards of several organizations including American Airlines Community Council; Visiting Nurse Services, and independent director for iFIT, maker of NordicTrack.
+She also serves as Senior Advisor for FGS Global and was co-executive producer for the 53rd and 54th NAACP Image Awards shows.

-Karen has been featured in Black Enterprise, Bloomberg Businessweek, Black Entertainment Television, PR Week, WWD, Ebony Magazine, Crain's, African American Career World, Network Journal and The Cut.
+Karen has been featured in Black Enterprise, Bloomberg Businessweek, Black Entertainment Television, PR Week, Essence Magazine, WWD, Ebony Magazine, Crain's, African American Career World, Network Journal, and The Cut.
 Savoy Magazine named her a "Top Influential Woman in Corporate America" in 2016.
 In 2020, she was named "Woman of the Year" by Seeds of Fortune and named by City & State as one of New York's Power Players in Politics and Government.
-In 2021 Karen was selected for Lafayette 148's Unordinary Women Campaign.
+In 2021 Karen was selected for Lafayette 148's Unordinary Women Campaign and in 2023 featured by City & State for their Above and Beyond Women award.

 In the Media